 1) Total cholesterol means almost nothing

-When you get tested at the doctors you will often be given your total cholesterol.
-This is pretty much a useless analysis of your heart health, unless it is above 300.
+When you get tested at the doctor you will often be given your total cholesterol.
+This is pretty much a useless analysis of your heart health unless it is above 300.

 3) What actually matters

-According to Dr. Mercola, he has had patients with cholesterol over 250 who were at lower heart disease risk than patient with cholesterol levels under 200.
+According to Dr. Mercola, he has had patients with cholesterol over 250 who were at lower heart disease risk than patients with cholesterol levels under 200.
 This is because of their ratios.

 The ratios that matter: